 - Other Chemical Treatments To Get Straight Hair

 What Happens To Your Hair After Hair Rebonding?

 Your hair is made up of proteins.
-These are connected by bonds that give you your hair structure - straight, curly, wavy or coily depending on these bonds.
-Hair rebonding is a technique that relaxes your hair bonds in order to be able to restructure them.
+These are connected by disulphide bonds that give you your hair structure - straight, curly, wavy or coily.
+Hair rebonding is a technique that relaxes your hair bonds in order to restructure them.
 Towards the end of the process, your hair will start looking straight and frizz-free.

 What Are The Tools/Ingredients Involved In Hair Rebonding?

 Your hair stylist will use a mild shampoo to clean your scalp and hair.
 This prepares it to go through the lengthy hair rebonding procedure.